< back to guides

 The Reverse of Happy Hour

 Reverse happy hour goes beyond the hour or two right after work.
-Many bars and restaurants are offering happy hour deals from as early as 2 p.m. to closing.
+Many bars (see: types of bars) and restaurants are offering happy hour deals from as early as 2 p.m. to closing.
 This expanded happy hour is great for people who work flexible hours, or people who just like happy hour outside of the regular hour.

 What is Happy Hour